 THEY REDUCE THE AMOUNT OF WATER USED

 If you’ve ever taken a physics or chemistry class then you know that as water pressure goes up, so does the volume of water being used.
 Pressure reducing valves regulate the pressure thereby controlling the volume of water being distributed throughout the home.
-Even though Pressure Reducing Valves reduce the amount of water pressure in your home, a plumber should be consulted if you have abnormally low water pressure.
+Even though Pressure Reducing Valves reduce the amount of water pressure in your home, a Charlotte plumber should be consulted if you have abnormally low water pressure.
 There are several things that could be a result of this including old Galvanized Plumbing Pipes.
 Now that’s Riviting!!!

 THEY REDUCE THE AMOUNT OF ENERGY USED